okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 layout: Guides
 ---

-This guide teaches you how to customize the Okta URL domain, meaning that Okta-hosted login pages will be served with your own branded URL&mdash;an important step towards creating a seamless experience for your users.
+This guide teaches you how to customize the Okta URL domain, meaning that Okta-hosted pages are served with your own branded URL&mdash;an important step towards creating a seamless experience for your users.

 ---